Statistics, Causality and Bell's Theorem: Bell's Theorem

 More details will be given in a moment.

 If we accept quantum mechanics, should we reject locality, realism, or freedom?
 Almost no-one is prepared to abandon freedom.
 It seems to be a matter of changing fashion whether one blames locality or realism.
 I will argue that we must place the blame on realism, and not in the weak sense of the Copenhagen interpretation which is a kind of dogmatic assertion that it doesn't make any sense to ask ``what is actually going on behind the scenes'', but in a more positive sense: the positive assertion that quantum randomness is both real and fundamental.
 In classical physics, randomness is \emph{merely} the result of dependence on uncontrollable initial conditions.
 Variation in those conditions, or uncertainty about them, leads to variation, or uncertainty, in the final result.
 However, there is no such explanation for quantum randomness.
-Quantum randomness is intrinsic, non-classical, irreducible.
+Quantum randomness is intrinsic, nonclassical, irreducible.
 It is not an emergent phenomenon.
 It is the bottom line.
-It is a fundamental feature of the fabric of reality,
+It is a fundamental feature of the fabric of reality.

-For present purposes we do not need to understand any of the quantum mechanics behind (6): we just need to know the specific statistical predictions which follow from a particular model in quantum physics called the EPR-B model.
-The initials refer here to the celebrated paradox of \hyperref[einsteinetal35]{Einstein, Podolsky and Rosen (1935)} in a version introduced by \hyperref[bohm51]{David Bohm (1951)}.
+For present purposes, we do not need to understand any of the quantum mechanics behind (\ref{eq6}): we just need to know the specific statistical predictions which follow from a particular model in quantum physics called the EPR-B model.
+The initials refer here to the celebrated paradox of \citet{einsteinetal35} in a version introduced by \citet{bohm51}.
 The EPR-B model predicts the statistics of measurements of spin on each of an entangled pair of spin-half quantum systems in the singlet state.
-Fortunately, we do not need to understand any of these words in order to understand what an EPR-B experiment looks like (see Figure 1, again).
+Fortunately, we do not need to understand any of these words in order to understand what an EPR-B experiment looks like (see Figure~\ref{fig1} again).